 SAILDART is a raw storage basement for a software museum.
 The old SAIL files are a heap of shattered pottery shards.
 The software pottery fragments need to be inspected, sorted and re-glued together to form program vessels that have enough shape to be assembled, compiled, loaded and executed in the present.
-Professor Knuth pioneered <tierate Programming>> while working on the SAIL system.
+Professor Knuth pioneered <<Literate Programming>> while working on the SAIL system.
 Unfortunately most of the software to be read in the SAILDART is painfully primitive and requires a level of expertise similar to that of an Egyptologist who can read 2nd Dynasty Hieroglyphics.
 I believe there are fewer that 1K persons alive now who can easily read PDP-10 assembly language.
 For that narrow readership, the SAIL table of programs is available at all the old file names some of which are:

-Time Sharing Operating System: SYSTEM.DMP[J17,SYS] WAITS.DMP[S,SYS]

-Assembly: Macro FAIL Midas DDT RAID RPG

-Programming Languages: LISP SAIL Fortran Pascal Prolog Basic

-Design (aka CAD): SUDS GEOMED SCORE

-Games: Chess Checkers Go Spacewar Adventure Life

-Mathematics: Reduce LCF Music: Score Publication: XGP PUB TeX

-Robotics: Hand/Eye and Cart Text Editors: Teco SOS TVED E.
+Time Sharing Operating System: SYSTEM.DMP[J17,SYS] WAITS.DMP[S,SYS] Assembly: Macro FAIL Midas DDT RAID RPG Programming Languages: LISP SAIL Fortran Pascal Prolog Basic Design (aka CAD): SUDS GEOMED SCORE Games: Chess Checkers Go Spacewar Adventure Life Mathematics: Reduce LCF Music: Score Publication: XGP PUB TeX Robotics: Hand/Eye and Cart Text Editors: Teco SOS TVED E.

+Ralph Gonn nearest the display tube warms up Spacewar contestants.
+Rocket controls are visible on knee of player at eft-four buttons one for thrust, one for torpedoes one each for turn to the left and to the right.